suzybee1987/the-book-nook-project/README.md

 ## **Deployment**

-The project was developed using [GitPod](https://gitpod.io/) and pushed to [GitHub](https://github.com/) the deployed on Heroku using these instructions:
+The project was developed using [GitPod](https://gitpod.io/) and pushed to [GitHub](https://github.com/) then deployed on Heroku using these instructions:

 1. Create a requirements.txt file using command *pip3 freeze --local > requirements.txt*
 2. Create a Procfile with the terminal command *echo web: python app.py > Procfile* and at this point checking the Procfile to make sure there is no stray line as this can cause issues when deploying to Heroku.